cwhy/nn-jam/README.md

 * utilize Python to its finest

 ## Current Goals
-* quick and dirty version for anynet
+* quick and dirty version for testing cwhy/anynet
 * types are a must, no array type yet
 * mnist/fashion mnist